microsoft/MCW-SAP-HANA-on-Azure/Hands-on lab/HOL step-by-step - SAP HANA on Azure.md

     api_url = https://hdb1-0.fyz5ci1dm3lurnjzgn2dsvpb0g.bx.internal.cloudapp.net:30030
     ```

 1. Switch to the lab computer and initiate a Remote Desktop session to the Windows Server jumpbox Azure VM **hanav2jmp-vm0** which public IP address you identified in the previous task.
-When prompted, sign in with the credentials, also provided at the end of the previous task.
+When prompted, sign in by using the **azureadm** username and the **Sap@hana2019!** password.

 1. Within the Remote Desktop session to the Windows Server jumpbox Azure VM **hanav2jmp-vm0**, navigate to the **Local Server** view in the **Server Manager** window and disable **IE Enhanced Security Configuration**.